ROCm/rocm-blogs/blogs/high-performance-computing/spmv/part-1/README.md

 the left figure, we show the average time per SpMV execution scaled by the default RocSparse performance.
-In the right figure, we show the setup costs scaled by the average SpMV timing for the three formats where either a conversion from CSR format is required (Ellpack and Block Ellpack), or an analysis of the CSR matrix is needed (RocSparseWithAnalysis).
+In the right figure, we show the setup costs scaled by the average SpMV timing for the three formats where either a conversion from CSR format is required (ELLPACK and Block ELLPACK), or an analysis of the CSR matrix is needed (RocSparseWithAnalysis).

 <img src="diagrams/hip_vs_rocm_dt_2023-10-02_256.png" width="500px" align="left">